 Dr. Quint received her medical degree in 1985 from the University of Leiden Medical School, The Netherlands.
 Following residency training in Obstetrics and Gynecology at the University of Michigan, Dr. Quint joined the faculty at this institution in 1991, where she currently is Professor in OB/GYN, fellowship director of the Pediatric and Adolescent Gynecology fellowship and Assistant Dean for clinical faculty.

-Dr. Quint’s clinical, research and teaching activities have been focused on girls and adolescents with gynecological issues (pediatric and adolescent gynecology and DSD care ), reproductive health care for adolescents and women with disabilities and her adult practice mainly concentrates on hysterectomy alternatives and adult women with congenital anomalies. .
+Dr. Quint’s clinical, research and teaching activities have been focused on girls and adolescents with gynecological issues (pediatric and adolescent gynecology and DSD care), reproductive health care for adolescents and women with disabilities.
+Her adult practice mainly concentrates on hysterectomy alternatives and adult women with congenital anomalies.

 She teaches residents, fellows and medical students and has written and lectured locally and nationally on a variety of pediatric gynecology topics.
 Nationally, Dr. Quint has been involved with the American College of Obstetrics and Gynecology (ACOG), as well as with the North American Society for Pediatric and Adolescent Gynecology (NASPAG), where she was President from 2011-2012.

 Dr Quint’s clinical activities at the University of Michigan involve:

 Pediatric and adolescent gynecology care: girls from 0-21 with reproductive health concerns and congenital anomalies